Big White's Wildflowers: The Field Guide

 Arnica is a perennial plant of the sunflower family.
 It gets its name from its soft, hairy leaves – like lambs’ ears – from the Greek word arni or “lamb”.
 It has large, showy yellow blossoms with long ray florets.
 Fun Fact: Homeopathic preparations of Arnica are widely marketed and used for ailments such as sprains, bruising, and osteoarthritis.

-Bright and beautiful, the Narrow-leaf hawkweed is a perennial that blooms from June – September and grows 0.3 to 1.5 metres in height.
-One plant will typically have 5 to 30 dandelion-like flowers on a stem covered in fine, short hairs.
-Fun Fact: While its colour may be cheerful, the Narrow-leaf hawkweed is known in the botany community and one of the most invasive, troublesome plants in the Pacific Northwest because of its tenacious survival skills like its air-born seed dispersion method and its bad habit of displacing other native plants.
+Bright and beautiful, the Scouler’s hawkweed is a perennial that blooms from June – September and grows 0.3 to 1.5 metres in height.
+One plant typically has 5 to 30 dandelion-like flowers on a stem covered in fine, short hairs.
+Fun Fact: While its colour may be cheerful, this hawkweed is known in the botany community as one of the most invasive, troublesome plants in the Pacific Northwest because of its tenacious survival skills, like its air-born seed dispersion method and its bad habit of displacing other native plants.

 The wildflowers won’t wait for long!
 Print this field guide and get hiking our alpine hiking trails to discover B.C.’s most beautiful blossoms.
-Don't forget, pups are more than welcome on Big White's scenic chairlift rides and on all of our alpine hiking trails.
-Take a look below to see what a walk in the wildflowers looks like through a dog's eyes!
+Don't forget dogs are welcome on Big White's Sightseeing Chairlift rides and our alpine hiking trails.